Macedonian Ruins

 For a wedding ceremony, I needed just one verse about the church being the bride of Christ for my short devotional.
 I could not find one that stated this point clearly.
 Who is the bride of Christ?

 That predicament led me to study this topic a few years later.
 What I learned was shockingly different from what I had previously accepted as truth.
-All my life, I have been taught that Christ's return would be for his bride, which is true, and that this bride was the Ekklesia (translated 'church'), which I could not find.
+All my life, I have been taught that Christ's return would be for his bride, which is true.
+I was also taught that this bride was the Ekklesia (poorly translated, see 'church'), which I could not find.

-I have been taught that since Jesus' ascension, God has been preparing or washing the church in order to present her to Jesus, as a bride without spot or wrinkle.1 Yet, at that time when I needed a text, I could not find one.
+I have been taught that since Jesus' ascension, God has been preparing or washing the church to present her to Jesus as a bride 'having no spot or wrinkle.'
+Then, when I needed a text, I could not find one.
 Why is that?
-Have I just regurgitated someone's viewpoint all these years without studying the topic myself?
+Have I regurgitated someone's viewpoint all these years without studying the topic myself?
 Not very Berean of me!

-If we, the Ekklesia, are the body of Christ (the husband), can we also be the bride of the husband?
+If we, the Ekklesia, are the body of Christ, the husband, can we also be the bride of that husband?
 If not, who is?

 The People God Divorced